hund030/TeamsFx_Wiki_review/How-to-integrate-Azure-Functions-with-your-Teams-app.md

 ## Setup local debug environment in VSC

-You can find a complete sample debug profile for VSC. [here](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-tab-with-backend/.vscode).
+You can find a complete sample debug profile for VSC [here](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-tab-with-backend/.vscode).

 1. In `launch.json` file, add `Attach to Backend` configuration and ensure the it is cascaded by `Attach to Frontend` and be depended by `Debug` compounds.